attack-monkey/frontend-architecture/README.md

 **Tools written by me - that are open for anyone**

-\* HypeReduce and  \* Flat are libraries created by me.
-They can easily be forked and maintained in house or swapped out for more battle-tested third-party libraries as well.

-**HypeReduce** is a much leaner, event driven variant of Redux - removing a huge amount of boilerplate, and emphasising code re-use.
+\* **HypeReduce** is a library created by me.
+It can easily be forked and maintained in house or swapped out for more battle-tested third-party libraries as well.
+It is a much leaner, event driven variant of Redux - removing a huge amount of boilerplate, and emphasising code re-use.

 **Flat** is a guide and small set of libraries that I have written for writing flat, clean, pure, untangled javascript and typescript.
-Flat is based on functional programming principles but it stays pragmatic and targeted to the uniquness or Javascript / Typescript.
+Flat is essentially a guide to functional programming principles but it stays pragmatic and targeted to the uniquness or Javascript / Typescript.

 For more information on Functional Programming in Javascript / Typescript - the following is a good source. https://github.com/getify/Functional-Light-JS